 Improve the quality of care.
 Quality of care is reported publicly using a variety of quality scores like AHRQ, HEDIS, and HCAHPS, and followed closely by healthcare consumers, payers, and employers.
 Evidence-based quality protocols must be enforced and constantly monitored, which are normally resource-intensive.

 Improve the patient experience.
 This is a top priority for many providers and payers.
-A great care experience increases patient or member loyalty and retention, improves compliance and outcomes, and adds to top-line revenue through favorable word-of-mouth recommendation.
+A great care experience increases patient or member loyalty and retention improves compliance and outcomes and adds to top-line revenue through favorable word-of-mouth recommendations.

 Intelligent automation will be a critical piece of the transformation roadmap.
 As an enabler, it will allow organizations to redesign outdated end-to-end processes for the 21st century while optimizing the roles and partnership of humans and the Digital Workforce in new value chains.
 The journey will not be easy, but it is truly necessary.